opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 * Select the bar and drag to view a specific time range.
 You must start the selection with the cursor over the background of the chart (the cursor changes to a plus sign when you hover over a valid start point).
 * Select the dropdown and then select an interval.

-## Selecting multiple data sources in the Dev Tools console
+**Step 5: Select multiple data sources through the Dev Tools console.**

-Selecting multiple data sources in the Dev Tools console allows you to work with a broader range of data and gain deeper insight into your code and applications.
-Watch the video to see it in action, and then try it out in the following steps.
+Selecting multiple data sources through the Dev Tools console provides for working with a broader range of data and gaining deeper insight into your code and applications.
+Watch the following 10-second video to see it in action or follow these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/multidata-dev-tools.gif" alt="Multiple data sources in Dev Tools demo">{: .img-fluid}